• Home

 July 6 Sun

-- Grade: Low to medium difficulty with only moderate incline and lots of flat areas. duration: around 1 hour , returning to the same car park.
+• Grade: Low to medium difficulty with only moderate incline and lots of flat areas.
+We will walk for about 1 hour, depending on stops.

 Aug 3 Sun